 It seems, though, regardless of a company’s maturity on Amazon – whether they’re earning hundreds or millions of dollars per month – inevitably the subject of review acquisition comes up.

-“How can I get more quality reviews?” is simply a question just about every Amazon merchant has on their mind.
+“How can I get more product reviews?” is simply a question just about every Amazon merchant has on their mind.

 Historically there have been ways to go about review acquisition without violating these rules (or perhaps simply by bending them), but Amazon has taken steps over the past couple years to limit these efforts.

 For example, Amazon has targeted several unscrupulous websites and service providers that offer ‘fake’ reviews, and also made it far more difficult for customers to receive free or discounted products in exchange for reviews (that is, of course, unless it’s through Amazon’s own Vine program.)